 When we take the Heritage Walk with UP Tourism, one of the place we visit is a silversmith.
 But they’re not selling jewellery here.
 This silver is to enhance desserts and sweets.
 It’s known as vark.
 It’s used to add value (ha, yes) to desserts.
 It shows wealth and apparently has some health benefits, although it’s not clear what they might be.
 It used to be thought of as an aphrodisiac.

 An Indian restaurant in the west provides a plate or bowl of sugar coated candy at the end of a meal.
 Usually this is something fennel flavoured covered in a sugary coating, but, I’ve never been a fan.
 Here in India that is sometimes available, however, you will more likely find the straight fennel seed.
 Or a combination.
 It’s palate cleansing and refreshing.

 The Nawabi and Awadhi cuisine of Lucknow is reason alone for visiting this first city of Uttar Pradesh, make the trip.
 Your taste buds will thank you for it!

 Like Indian food and drink enough to travel for it?
-Here’s our guide to Awadhi Cuisine in Lucknow, and check out what to eat in Amristar in the Punjab.
-Then there’s our guide of what to eat in Jaipur and how to get a beer in Fort Kochi.
+Here’s our guide to Awadhi Cuisine in Lucknow, and check out what to eat in Amritsar in the Punjab.
+Then there’s our guide on what to eat in Jaipur and how to get a beer in Fort Kochi.
 If you’re more of a wine drinker, then our guide to Indian wine tasting is here.